 To begin with, you need to know your current fitness, say a time for 5km or 10km and the coach needs to know the distance you are training for.
 Only then may a programme be built around this information, without a current time, it is impossible to build a programme.

-Let us assume we have a runner who has a best time of 40mins for a 10km flat road race.
-When I build a programme, I build it around a Multi Tier paced programme of training, today the majority of runners follow a variation of the Multi Tier system.
-The system involves taking athletes through a 5 paced system of running, over their training cycle.
+Let us assume we have a runner who has a current time of 40mins for a 10km flat road race.
+When I build a programme, I build it around a Multi Tier paced programme of training, as the majority of runners today, follow a variation of the Multi Tier system.
+The system involves taking athletes through varied paces , over their training cycle.
 So over a period of say 10 to 14 days, a runner would train at a variety of paces, with rest days between.
 At the heart of this system of training is

 - Two sessions at shorter distance but faster than race pace